rlugojr/sample-apps/example-elk-stack/README.md

 then click "create".
-Now, visitng the _Discover_ tab we can see records coming (Ok, this assumes that the application has been sending log records- in my case I reloaded the page a few times)
+Now, visitng the _Discover_ tab we can see records coming (Ok, this assumes that the application has been sending log records- in my case I reloaded the app's page a few times)

 ![discover-kibana](/example-elk-stack/readme-images/discover-kibana.png "discover-kibana")